ubersejanus/celebrant-website/_services/getting-started.md

 - Suspension of my registration as a celebrant.
 - Deregistration

-However, they generally only take disciplinary action where there is a serious or ongoing breach of the Marriage Act 1961 or the Marriage Regulations 2017.
+However, they generally only take disciplinary action where there is a serious or ongoing breach of the *Marriage Act 1961* or the *Marriage Regulations 2017*.